AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/status.md

 ---
-title: Status Attributes
+title: Status attributes
 description: Learn about the different status information in [!DNL Site-Wide Analysis Tool]
 ---
-# Status Attributes
+# Status attributes

 The following status info appears on the top end of the [!DNL Site-Wide Analysis Tool] screen.